 As hard copies do not preserve electronic searchability or metadata, they are not an adequate substitute for, or a cumulative of, electronically stored versions.
 If their information exists in both electronic and paper forms, you should preserve both forms.

 System Sequestration or Forensically Sound Imaging

-We suggest that, with respect to any witnesses, removing their ESI systems, media and devices from service and properly sequestering and protecting them may be an appropriate and cost effective step.
+We suggest that, with respect to any witnesses, removing their ESI systems, media, and devices from service and properly sequestering and protecting them may be an appropriate and cost-effective step.

-In the event you deem it impractical to sequester systems, media and devices, we believe that the breadth of preservation of required preservation required, coupled with the modest number of systems implicated, dictates that forensically sound imaging of the systems, media and devices is expedient and cost effective.
+In the event you deem it impractical to sequester systems, media, and devices, we believe that the breadth of preservation of required preservation required, coupled with the modest number of systems implicated, dictates that forensically sound imaging of the systems, media, and devices is expedient and cost-effective.
 As we anticipate the need for forensic examination of one or more of the systems and the presence of relevant evidence in forensically accessible areas of the drives, we demand that you employ forensically sound ESI preservation methods.
 Failure to use such methods causes a significant threat of spoliation and data loss.

 By “forensically sound,” we mean duplication, for purposes of preservation, of all data stored on the evidence media while employing a proper chain of custody and using tools and methods that make no changes to the evidence and to support authentication of the duplicate as a true and complete bit for bit image of the original.
 A forensically sound preservation method guards against changes to metadata evidence and preserves all parts of the electronic evidence, including in the so-called “unallocated clusters,” holding deleted files.

 Please be prepared to disclose the preservation protocol you intend to employ no late than during the first case management conference.
-Perhaps our respective experts can work cooperatively to secure a balance between evidence preservation and burden that is fair to both sides and acceptable to the court.
+Perhaps our respective experts can work cooperatively to secure a balance between evidence preservation and a burden that is fair to both sides and acceptable to the court.